Topological constraints on self-organisation in locally interacting systems: Introduction

-A quick argument due initially to Landau--Lifshitz \cite[\textsection 149]{landau} shows why the one-dimensional Ising model has no ordered phase at any temperature.
+The question of how probable ordered configurations are as the number of elements increases is equivalent to asking about the existence of a phase transition, where the ultimate energetic constraints on the existence of an ordered phase arise from the topology of the interactions between subunits of the system.
+A quick argument due initially to Landau--Lifshitz \cite[\textsection 149]{landau} shows why the one-dimensional Ising model, the prototypical spin system, has no ordered phase at any temperature; their study of scaling is the technique we will employ in this paper, so we will review it here.
 Recall that a thermodynamically favourable change in state is one which decreases the free energy

-Let $N$ be the number of spins in the chain and suppose a domain wall of perimeter $P$ forms at an arbitrary location in the chain.
+Suppose a domain wall of perimeter $P$ forms at an arbitrary location in the chain.
 Using an effective Hamiltonian, calculating the free energy of the system with zero domain walls and the system with one domain wall shows that the change in free energy scales like $-T\log P$, meaning that forming a domain wall is always thermodynamically favourable for sufficiently large $P$.
 As a result, long chains are unstable under thermal fluctuations and disorder always propagates through the chain.
 In the thermodynamic limit there is no spontaneous magnetisation.
 Ising proves this by finding the partition function and calculating the mean magnetisation analytically in his celebrated 1925 paper, but the advantage of the argument of Landau and Lifshitz is that it applies generically to phase transitions in many different sorts of one-dimensional systems (though the details prove somewhat subtle) and uses a simple scaling argument.
 The argument to the contrary in dimension greater than one is famously due to Peierls \cite{peierls1936ising}, where it is shown that the change in internal energy has a factor of $P$ balancing the change in entropy.
 This is found by computing the number of spins an `island' interacts with---which is highly dependent on the properties of the lattice.
-To circumvent this problem we focus only on the scaling relationship between energy and entropy.